CPSC233-T07/CPSC233-Game/README.md

 #Next step is, right click on the project folder, hit Build Path-> Add Libraries... -> User Library and select the two recently created Libraries

-#Final step, right click on the GameMain.java, mouse over Run as... and hit Run Configuration...
+#Final step, right click on the GameApp.java, mouse over Run as... and hit Run Configuration...
 #Hit Arguments and under VM arguments insert
 #--module-path {The directory to the JavaFX lib folder} --add-modules=javafx.controls,javafx.graphics,javafx.base
-#Run GameMain.java
+#Run GameApp.java

 #Controls